dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 If no `partition_by` is specified, then the `insert_overwrite` strategy will atomically replace all contents of the table, overriding all existing data with only the new records.
 The column schema of the table remains the same, however.
 This can be desirable in some limited circumstances, since it minimizes downtime while the table contents are overwritten.
 The operation is comparable to running `truncate` + `insert` on other databases.
 For atomic replacement of Delta-formatted tables, use the `table` materialization (which runs `create or replace`) instead.

-**Usage notes:**
-- This strategy is not available when connecting via Databricks SQL Warehouses.
+This strategy is not available when connecting via Databricks SQL Warehouses.

 <Tabs
   defaultValue="source"